shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 5, you learn how to make yourself less vulnerable.
 Whenever you use your Bystander feature, you can make yourself ethereal in addition to or instead of invisible.
 While you’re ethereal:

--   You can pass through walls.
+-   You can pass through walls, creatures, objects, and other tangible materials.
 -   You are untargetable and immune to all damage types.
 -   Your spells and attacks deal 0 damage.